 .NET 4.0 also needs to be installed.
-After download from the Microsoft website (search for dotnetfx40\full\x86\x64.exe) and installation you must go to the IIS Manager and activate .NET 4.0 as described below.
+After download from the Microsoft website (search for dotnetfx40\full\x86\x64.exe) and installation you must go to the IIS Manager and activate .NET 4.0 as described below in section 7.2.4 ISAPI and CGI Restrictions.